Fulop-Krisztian/netconfigs/Cloud/AWS/Virtual Private Cloud (VPC).md

 Terminology, general knowledge
 ---

-- A VPC, or Virtual Private Cloud
+- A VPC, or Virtual Private Cloud, is a collection of public and private subnets that you config